Trelissick Park Group logo

 Japanese Honeysuckle

-Most outbreaks have been controlled by Council contractors, but outbreaks and re-growth still occur.
-Small plants can be pulled out, otherwise cut at ground level and apply Vigilant or Triumph gel to the cut surfaces.
+Most outbreaks have been controlled by council contractors, but new outbreaks and re-growth still occur.
+Small plants can be pulled out, otherwise cut at ground level and apply Picloram gel to the cut surfaces.

 Montbretia